berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

         All arguments are evaluated at call time, exactly once, in order, from left to right.
 Evaluation of an in parameter results in a value that is copied to the formal parameter.
 Evaluation of an out parameter results in an l-value that is used to copy out a value when the function returns.
-Evaluation of an inout parameter results in both a value and an l-value; the value is copied to the formal parameter at call time and the l- value is used to copy out a value when the function returns.
+Evaluation of an inout parameter results in both a value and an l-value; the value is copied to the formal parameter at call time and the l-value is used to copy out a value when the function returns.
         The order in which output parameters are copied back to the caller is undefined.
         If the function matching described in the previous section required argument type conversions, these conversions are applied at copy-in and copy-out times.